-The Green Paper and the White Paper on science and technology: Preparing for the 21st century (1996) provided a new framework for scientific practice.
+Some building blocks in the establishment of a new framework for science and higher education the 21st century (1996) provided a new framework for scientific practice.
 It evaluated the existing system and created structures to develop, implement and monitor the policy framework (Bawa and Mouton 2003: 300).
 The aim was to make South Africa more responsive to restructuring and development needs.
 Of particular importance was the establishment of a National System of Innovation (NSI).
 A National System of Innovation can be thought of as a set of functioning institutions, organisations and politics that interact constructively in the pursuit of a common set of social and economic goals or objectives.